This is a post that I wrote in my fourth alcohol-free month.

-The other a day a friend told me that when she was young she drank to “ magnify the beauty of life”.
-That really struck me because that is exactly what I thought when I was young.
-When I drank with friends and with lovers.
-Long before I really became addicted and drank just to drink
+The other day, a friend told me that when she was young, she drank to “magnify the beauty of life.”
+That really struck me because that is exactly what I thought when I was young, when I drank with friends and lovers.
+It was long before I truly became addicted and started drinking just for the sake of drinking.

-People often talk about the “spirit in the bottle” and and many of us worry when we stop drinking that the vitality of our life alcohol free will not compare to life as a drinker.
-I think that it’s the main reason that people try so hard to work on moderation.
-Because we are afraid that if we stop drinking, completely, forever …we lose dimension.
+People often talk about the “spirit in the bottle,” and many of us worry that when we stop drinking, the vitality of our life alcohol-free will not compare to life as a drinker.
+I think that is the main reason people try so hard to work on moderation.
+Because we are afraid that if we stop drinking completely, forever… we will lose dimension.

-But the longer I’m AF the more I realize that the whole idea that alcohol “magnifies the beauty of life” is THE biggest lie that we’re fed.
+But the longer I’m sober, the more I realize that the whole idea that alcohol “magnifies the beauty of life” is the biggest lie that we’re fed.